 The problem is, gluten-free food is a billion dollar industry, and at the prices Big Food is charging for these specialty items, it’s easy to see how fast the bills can rack up.

 You only need to stroll over to the gluten-free section of your grocery store to see that the cost of eating a diet free of wheat can be absolutely outrageous.
 A loaf of Udi’s bread at my local market is $6.
 And it’s a tiny loaf – with little bitty pieces of bread and a lot fewer slices than a conventional loaf.
 The Udi’s white and whole grain loaves contain 14 slices.
 So, if you have 2 kids and 2 adults and all four of you eat a sandwich for lunch every weekday, you’re looking at a cost of nearly $20 – and that is just for the bread, assuming no one is normal-person-hungry and wants 2 of the mini-sized sandwiches.
 This also assumes no one wants toast for breakfast or garlic bread with dinner.

 And speaking of dinner – have you priced out quinoa pasta lately?
 Enough gluten-free pasta for one spaghetti dinner will run you about $4, vs traditional pasta, which would be closer to $1.

-Big Food is cashing in on the gluten-free trend, as more and more people discover that wheat is causing health problems and attempt to go gluten free.
+Big Food is cashing in on the gluten-free trend, as more and more people discover that wheat is causing them health problems and attempt to go gluten-free.
 In 2012, the Huffington Post reported on the billions of dollars being made off those who wanted to omit wheat from their diets.